arangodb/arangodb-docker/README.md

 **Transactions**
 Easy application development keeping your data consistent and safe.
 No hassle in your client.

-Joins and Transactions are key features for flexible, secure data designs, widely used in RDBMSs that you won’t want to miss in NoSQL products.
+Joins and Transactions are key features for flexible, secure data designs, widely used in RDBMSs that you won't want to miss in NoSQL products.
 You decide how and when to use Joins and strong consistency guarantees, keeping all the power for scaling and performance as choice.

 Furthermore, ArangoDB offers a microservice framework called [Foxx](https://www.arangodb.com/foxx) to build your own Rest API with a few lines of code.